Universal Design for Learning (UDL)

 UDL IS BASED ON THREE PRINCIPLES:

-If we offer these choices to all students, rather than just the ones that might appear to need alternatives in the form of assistive technologies or modifications, for example, we remove the stigma from students choosing their means of representation, expression or engagement.
-When we do this, we create a culture that accepts differences as normal.
+If we offer these choices to all students, rather than just the ones that might appear to need alternatives in the form of assistive technologies or modifications, we remove the stigma from students choosing their means of representation, expression or engagement.
+In doing so, we engender a culture in which differences are normal.
 These practices reduce the stigma generally attached to differentiation because they promote the idea that differentiation is good for everyone.
 Attitudes of tolerance and acceptance are good things not only for learning environments, but for society as a whole.

 Action and Expression